-At Kincardine and Mearns Citizens Advice Bureau, we collect and use your personal information to help solve your problems, improve our services and tackle wider issues in society that affect citizens in Scotland.
+At Kincardine and Mearns CAB, we collect and use your personal information to help solve your problems, improve our services and tackle wider issues in society that affect citizens in Scotland.

 We only ask for the information we need, let you decide what you're comfortable telling us, and explain why we need it.
 We also treat it as confidential.

 When we record and use your personal information we:

 - only access it when we have a good reason

 - only share what is necessary and relevant

 - don't sell it to anyone

 We handle and store your personal information in line with the law.
 If we need to record any sensitive information, we will get your consent to do so.
 You can withdraw your consent at any time by contacting Kincardine and Mearns CAB